Great Leaders: King Kamehameha I (Part 5): Ruling a United Kingdom of Hawaii

 Jean-Baptiste Colbert, Louis XIV’s finance minister, and Napoleon Bonaparte, one of Europe’s greatest military leader, shaped France’s economy that stimulated some industrial activity.
 Both using different means to warm up the economy for the later main event of industrialization.

 Colbert propped up the economy following the lines of mercantilism.
 He used the demand of the nobility for luxury goods to stir up local industries from silk, porcelain, etc. Towns turned into centers of industries.
 Such as the case of Lyon with its silk industry and Beauvais’ tapestry industry.
-Imagine Colbert’s policy depending on companies like Channel and Louis-Viton to drive industries.
+Imagine Colbert’s policy depending on companies like Channel and Louis-Vuitton to drive industries.
 In the end Colbert’s policy failed to stir change in the French economic landscape, worst, the monarchy, nobility and clergy failed to reform that resulted to a well-known Revolution.

 A Revolution that gave an opportunity for a Corsican general named Napoleon Bonaparte to rise to power and lead France to conquering much of Europe.
 Conquering Europe meant a huge army that needed to armed, clothed, and fed.